toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 Because I get so much enjoyment from writing software, I've spent a huge number of hours doing so, and, despite myself, become kind of good at it.

-I'm not among the world's programming elite, nor will I ever be.
-In order to develop that kind of talent, you have to start when you're a teenager.
+I'm not among the world's programming elite, nor will I ever be; in order to develop that kind of talent, you have to start when you're a teenager.
 I began programming in earnest shortly before I turned 30, and suffer from the natural handicap of a mind most comfortable with stories and feelings.

-However, with moderate intelligence, loads of tenacity, and a propitious job market, I've managed to make it work.
+However, with moderate intelligence, tenacity, and a propitious job market, I've managed to make it work.

 ### Code switching

-Among the people who I've seen wash out of coding as a profession, I've noticed their difficulty  rarely arises from lack of technical talent.
+I've seen a number of people wash out of the development profession, not from lack of talent, but rather from their inability to adapt to the tech industry's social mores.

-People who genuinely have difficulty learning to program will often quit before they invest months of their lives and thousands of dollars into the project.
+The technology industry largely draws its membership from the white American middle and upper-middle class.
+Tech workers generally hail from well-to-do suburbs, from which they swan their way into good colleges, then step directly from those colleges into lucrative professional lives.

+I grew up in a place where the parents expected similar career paths of their children.
+Kids were expected to grow up and become doctors or lawyers or engineers; to take ski vacations in the winter and to have visited Europe often enough to discuss it in detail.

+I spent a large part of my adult life recoiling from this group of people, but when I decided to start working as a developer, I nonetheless benefited from my familiarity.
+I "get" them, for better and worse.
+To sit in on a negotiation where several million dollars are at stake and listen to the principal parties refer to each other as "dude" perhaps should make one's head explode.
+The ability to approach such a situation with nonchalance forms a prerequisite to working in tech.

+For people who did not grow up in the comfort of American wealth, the day-to-day interactions at a tech company can be bizarre and alienating.
+I don't believe this owes to a conscious prejudice on the part of tech workers.
+Rather, it's a matter of tribal affiliation.